slotThe/arXiv-citation/README.md

 The high-level overview is:

- + `arxiv-citation-gui`: Slurp an arXiv link from the primary selection or the clipboard and insert the corresponding citation into every file specified in `arxiv-citation-bibtex-files` (NOTE: this is `nil` by default!).
+ + `arxiv-citation-gui`: Slurp an arXiv (or zbmath) link from the primary selection or the clipboard and insert the corresponding citation into every file specified in `arxiv-citation-bibtex-files` (NOTE: this is `nil` by default!).
 This uses `gui-get-selection` and is thus dependent on X11.
 Below is a showcase of invoking this function via a global keybinding, instead of inside Emacs itself.

    ![](https://user-images.githubusercontent.com/50166980/165585713-b798bbba-c5d9-4611-8a7c-b89fec898cf2.gif)